Disclosure: We may earn money or products from the companies mentioned in this post.

 So that you’re not surprised, if there are any stillborn bunnies in a nest, it is possible that the mother rabbit will eat the remains.
 It’s gross but natural.
 This is a natural instinct to protect the other bunnies from the predators as they can smell a stillborn rabbit and locate the whole family.

 While you are going to be tempted to check the next of new baby bunnies immediately after birth and to remove any stillborn babies, you really need to not handle the babies for a least three weeks.
-For some new mothers, smelling different odor (yours) on the babies causes them to reject the kits.
+For some new mothers, smelling different odors (yours) on the babies causes them to reject the kits.
 Just don’t risk it.

 Some new mother rabbits will remove stillborn kits from the nest, and if you see this happen it’s perfectly ok to remove the body from the hutch.